This language lesson is designed for 6 to 12-year-old children. It guides the child to identify the adverbial phrase in a sentence.

 - Laura will sing loudly.
 Here, the adverbial phrase is ‘loudly’, which depicts how? i.e., adverb of manner

-Watch this video to understand what is a subject, predicate, and adverbial phrase.
+Watch this video to understand what is subject, predicate, and adverbial phrases.

 Encourage the child to analyze the sentence and find out which adverbial phrase is present in the sentence.